miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

             return "\n".join(context_lines)
 ```

+This `SimpleMemory` class provides a way to store and retrieve past interactions.
+The `add_interaction` method appends new questions and answers to the respective lists, and `get_context` constructs a context string from the stored interactions.
+This context can then be used by the agent to maintain continuity in the conversation.

 This is a simple implementation of a memory that stores the question and answer traces in a list.
 It is not a sophisticated memory, but it is enough for our purposes.

 ## Agent Class